Mentuhotep II: Rear part of the temple

 Behind the core edifice was the center of the cult for the deified king.
 The rear part of the temple was cut directly into the cliff and consisted of an open courtyard, a pillared hall with 82 octagonal columns and a chapel for a statue of the king.
 This part of the temple was dedicated to Amun-Ra.

 The open courtyard is flanked on the north and south sides by a row of five columns and on the east side by a double row totalling sixteen columns.
 At the center of the open courtyard lies a deep dromos leading to the royal tomb.

 Archaeological finds in this part of the temple include a limestone altar, a granite stele and six granite statues of Senusret III.
 To the west, the courtyard leads to the hypostyle hall with its ten rows of eight columns each, plus two additional columns on both sides of the entrance.
 The hypostyle hall is separated from the courtyard by a wall and, being also higher, is accessed via a small ramp.

-On the west end of the hypostyle hall lies the holiest place of the temple, a sanctuary dedicated to Mentuhotep and Amun-Ra leading to a small speos which housed a larger-than-life statue of the king.
+On the west end of the hypostyle hall lies the holiest place of the temple, a sanctuary dedicated to Mentuhotep and Amun-Ra leading to a small speos which housed a larger-than-life seated Ka statue of the king, which was later placed in a cache during the New Kingdom.
 The sanctuary itself housed a statue of Amun-Re and was surrounded on three sides by walls and on one side by the cliff.
 The inner and outer faces of these walls were all decorated with painted inscriptions and representations of the kings and gods in high relief.
 Surviving relief fragments show the deified king surrounded by the chief deities of Upper and Lower Egypt, Nekhbet, Seth, Horus and Wadjet, and on a par with them.
 The gods present the king with bundles of palm branches, the symbol of Millions of Years.
 This relief is a manifestation of the profound religious changes in the ideology of kingship since the Old Kingdom:

 Royal tomb

 As mentioned above, the open courtyard of the rear part of the temple presents a dromos in its center.
-This dromos, a 150 m long straight corridor, leads down to a large underground chamber 45 m below the court which is undoubtedly the tomb of the king.
+This dromos, a 150 m long straight corridor, leads down to a large underground chamber 45 m below the court which is undoubtedly the tomb of king Mentuhotep II.
 This chamber is entirely lined with red granite and has a pointed roof.
 It contained an alabaster chapel in the form of an Upper-Egyptian Per-wer sanctuary.

 This chapel was once closed by a double door now missing.
-It contained a wooden coffin and ointment vessels which left traces in the ground.
 Most of the grave goods that must have been deposited there are long gone as a result of the tomb plundering.
-The few remaining items were a scepter, several arrows, and a collection of models including ships, granaries and bakeries.
+The few remaining items were a scepter, several arrows, fragments of a wooden coffin, ointment vessels which left traces in the ground and a collection of models including ships, granaries and bakeries.